Maryville Academy Sex Abuse Lawsuits: Updates & Deadlines

 Several priests and administrators associated with Maryville Academy have been accused of sexually abusing minors, including:

-Reverend David Ryan, accused of sexual misconduct between 1985 and 2003, when he served at Maryville Academy.
+• Reverend David Ryan, accused of sexual misconduct between 1985 and 2003 while serving at Maryville Academy.

 How long did the abuse at Maryville Academy go on?

-Allegations of sexual abuse at Maryville Academy date back to the 1980s and continued for decades, with many survivors only coming forward in recent years.
-Investigations and lawsuits are still ongoing.
+Allegations of sexual abuse at Maryville Academy date back to the 1980s and continued for years.
+Many survivors only came forward in recent years because trauma, fear, shame, and institutional power often delay disclosure.

 When did concerns about Maryville Academy’s safety first arise?

-Was Maryville Academy shut down due to the scandal?
+Was Maryville Academy shut down because of the scandal?

-In May 2019, it was announced that Maryville Academy would be closed, amid concerns about its failure to provide a safe environment and its long history of abuse allegations.
+In May 2019, officials announced that Maryville Academy would close amid concerns about its ability to provide a safe environment and its long history of abuse and neglect allegations.

 What legal action has been taken against Maryville Academy?

-September 2019: A lawsuit was filed against Rev. John P. Smyth, accusing him of sexually abusing multiple children at the facility.
+Survivors have filed lawsuits involving Maryville Academy, the Archdiocese of Chicago, and former clergy members.
+In September 2019, a lawsuit was filed against Rev. John P. Smyth, accusing him of sexually abusing multiple children at the facility.
+In January 2021, the Archdiocese of Chicago settled with four survivors who accused Smyth of sexual abuse.

 Is there an ongoing investigation into Maryville Academy?